SwannJulien/SwannJulien/README.md

 🗣️ French native speaker 🇫🇷, I'm fluent in English 🇬🇧 and Spanish 🇪🇸

-Looking forward to talk to you.
+Looking forward to talking to you.
 Cheers !

 Swann